I know you've seen them—those neon-colored ads for $500 websites. A whole website for $500. An absolute BARGAIN, right?

 An outdated website is just as bad for business

 Sometimes bad websites don’t start out as bad websites.
-They just got old and became obsolete compared to the websites of the modern age.
+The company got busy and “set-it-and-forgot-it”.
+Sites that are ignored get old and become obsolete compared to sites that are maintained and updated to change along with the company.

 So if your website was made back in the early 2010s and hasn’t been updated since, it’s probably not doing you any favors.

-Here are four reasons why an outdated website could be bad for your business.
+Here are three reasons why an outdated website could be bad for your business.

-The evolution of website design over the years and new technology and social trends have raised the bar for what's expected.
+Over the years, the evolution of website design and new technology and social trends have raised the bar for what’s expected, especially for B2B websites.

-If a potential customer goes onto your site and is met with an old, outdated look, they will react negatively.
+If a potential customer goes onto your site and is met with an old, outdated look, they will bounce and move on to the next.

 They might think that: